 understanding in mental health professionals.
 Feelings of betrayal by a religious organisation that claims to be compassionate is particularly confusing and likely to lead to severe cognitive dissonance.

 Due to the potential combination of severe narcissistic abuse syndrome and withdrawal effects of leaving a cultic group, I believe those who leave to be at high risk of mental health crises that will be difficult for outsiders to understand.
+Anders (2019a) states that her participants report that they needed immediate help.
 Given that lots of people who become involved with the organisation are likely to have attachment disorders, previous addictions and other complex mental health difficulties, I believe the risk of suicide upon leaving the NKT to be high.
 Survivors have told me that they have known of people who commit suicide soon after leaving.
 It is likely that someone who has spent several years living in a centre, and does not move immediately into another one, would be at risk of needing an inpatient admission.
 For those with pre-existing attachment trauma leaving is likely to trigger abandonment and rejection wounds.
 Those who have become ordained and/or given up their careers and homes are likely to have limited access to funds and are at risk of homelessness.
 However no one from the management checks that people are ok or that they have assistance with moving, or accessing appropriate care.
 Several long term residents told me that due to their practice and the rate at which people come and go ‘I forget about someone very shortly after they leave’.
 Ex-member Carmelo Russo reports in his video testimony that he was told he should not talk to or about previous members as it might ‘create the causes for him to be disrobed in a future life’.

-For those who may have held positions of power within the NKT but who do not have a career or position of power outside of the NKT, leaving is likely to result in grief, loss of dentity and to impact on self-esteem.
+For those who may have held positions of power within the NKT but who do not have a career or position of power outside of the NKT, leaving is likely to result in grief, loss of identity and to impact on self-esteem.
 For those with narcissistic traits, re-adjustment into the regular world which has more consequences for abusive behaviour could be challenging.

 Complex post-traumatic stress disorder